I'm a member

 Deep brain stimulation for the treatment of chronic cluster headaches is considered investigational.

-Deep brain stimulation for the treatment of other psychiatric or neurologic disorders, including but not limited to Tourette syndrome, depression, obsessive-compulsive disorder, anorexia nervosa, alcohol addiction, chronic pain, and epilepsy, is considered investigational.
+Deep brain stimulation for the treatment of other psychiatric or neurologic disorders, including but not limited to Tourette syndrome, depression, obsessive-compulsive disorder, Alzheimer disease, anorexia nervosa, alcohol addiction, chronic pain, and epilepsy, is considered investigational.

 POLICY EXCEPTIONSFederal Employee Program (FEP) may dictate that all FDA-approved devices, drugs or biologics may not be considered investigational and thus these devices may be assessed only on the basis of their medical necessity.

 POLICY GUIDELINESDisabling, medically unresponsive tremor is defined as all of the following:

 Investigative service is defined as the use of any treatment procedure, facility, equipment, drug, device, or supply not yet recognized by certifying boards and/or approving or licensing agencies or published peer review criteria as standard, effective medical practice for the treatment of the condition being treated and as such therefore is not considered medically necessary.